In the neighbourhood: Mersch

 Set in a beautiful orange house you’ll find Restaurant Beim Alen Tuurm.
 Recently refurbished, it's serving mussels right now, together with filet steak, snails in garlic butter and other delights.

 A glass chandelier and golden bar make Restaurant La Boheme the place for diners wanting a bit of class, complete with white table cloths.

 Big plates of Italian and Portuguese fare and a light and airy ambience is promised at Restaurant Passerelle on Rue de la Gare, or Atypic which specialises in prawns and lobster, and has a very good seafood menu.
 If you prefer the industrial look and a high-stacked burger or pizza then Fabrik, on the same road, also serves up cocktails and is perfect for the younger crowd.
 They also provide a delivery service.

-Meat lovers can treat themselves to Irish, Luxembourgish and Argentinian beef or a kangaroo filet at the Meat Point, which cooks these on a charcoal BBQ grill and also has a summer terrace.
+Meat lovers can treat themselves to Irish, Luxembourgish and Argentinian beef or a kangaroo filet at the Meet Point, which cooks these on a charcoal BBQ grill and also has a summer terrace.
 You can order meat to cook at home.

 For Portuguese food at affordable prices, Adega Velha is a simple-styled eatery, whilst out of town, the bamboo and basket decorated Sanhe in Rollingen offers oriental dishes to eat in or take-out.
-If you are in need of child-friendly fast food, there is a Burger King and Pizza Hut in the Topaze shopping centre, although Extrawurscht in the same location gets the best reviews.
+If you are in need of child-friendly fast food, there is a Burger King and Pizza Hut in the Topaze shopping centre, although Extrawurscht food truck in the same location gets the best reviews.

 You can get more information on Mersch here.